 And that has made all the difference.”

-I Dream of FIRE is written by a late 30’s married father of two college-age stepsons and a 5-year-old daughter.
-With one foot in each end of parenthood, he explores the financial realities and challenges of seeking financial independence with kids at either end of the spectrum.
-Some of his popular posts include The Highly Effective Money Management Matrix, Coming to Terms With All The Debt I Never Thought We Had, and Don’t Compare Your Middle to Someone Else’s Beginning.
+I Dream of FIRE is written by an early 40s married father of two adult stepchildren and a 10-year-old daughter.
+He works in financial education and coaching, and explores the realities and challenges of seeking financial independence with a family.
+Some of his popular posts include The Highly Effective Money Management Matrix, Coming to Terms With All The Debt I Never Thought We Had, Don’t Compare Your Middle to Someone Else’s Beginning and The 12 Days of FI Christmas Music Video (featuring J. Money and others).

 [Desire path up top via Duncan Rawlinson / Others by the author and Google Maps]